positronic57/MQTT_examples_with_libmosquito/README.md

 The MQTT message carries control and payload data.
 The payload consist of: location name, temperature, pressure and humidity.

 All MQTT messages are send with *QoS (quality of service) flag* set to 0, and *retain* field set to *false*.
-The clients neither support MQTT authentication nor they can establish a sequire connection with the broker over SSL channel.
+The clients neither support MQTT authentication nor they can establish a secure connection with the broker over SSL channel.

 ### Software Requirements  and Tools